Requirement: Configure external user expiration policy for SharePoint Online and OneDrive for Business.

 Once you have invited and collaborated with external users, You may want to find the expiration date of their user access.
 You can find the expiring external user access from:

 - From the OneDrive site, Click on Settings gear >> choose “OneDrive Settings”

 - Click on “More Settings”>> Click on “Manage guest Expiration”.
 This gives a list of external users whose access going to expire with the expiration date.

-Similarly, If you enabled sharing with “Anyone”, The sharing link expiration is controlled by the “These links must expire within this many days” setting under “Choose expiration and permission options for anyone links” on the same page.
+Similarly, If you enabled sharing with “Anyone”, then the sharing link expiration is controlled by the “These links must expire within this many days” setting under “Choose expiration and permission options for anyone links” on the same page.
 Again, this applies to both SharePoint Online and OneDrive for business.

-More info on link expiration settings is here: How to Set OneDrive for Business link expiration shared with Anyone?
+Here is more info on link expiration settings: How to Set OneDrive for Business link expiration shared with Anyone?